Frequently Asked Questions

 No. The identification you present when collecting your card must match your student record.
 You may amend your name details by placing a Change of Name request online in Sydney Student and lodging your documentation with the Student Centre in the Jane Foss Russell Building.
 Once the change has been processed you may contact Campus Cards to confirm that a replacement may be obtained.

-From 2014, your Student Campus Card became valid for the duration of your enrolment, so re-enrolling students no longer receive a new card each year.
+Your student card is valid for the duration of your enrolment, so re-enrolling students no longer receive a new card each year.

 The expiry date of your student campus card depends on whether you will be finishing your degree this year or whether you will be continuing with your degree next year.